wordofwarning/wordofwarning.org/current/2012-autumnwinter/olliesmith/index.md

 ![27](Ollie27_2.jpg)

 ####Who is he
 Ollie Smith is a live artist, theatre maker and musician based in Nottingham, UK.
 He trained as a performer at Bretton Hall and graduated in 2007 with first-class honours.
 He now makes his own performance work as a solo artist and as a collaborator.
-He has been a rock junkie since he was a child and he have an extensive vinyl library - but my turntable is broken.
+He has been a rock junkie since he was a child and has an extensive vinyl library - but his turntable is broken.

 Other theatre work he is currently involved with includes *The End*, a collaboration with Nottingham-based artist and writer Michael Pinchbeck, which has been touring since 2010.
 They’re currently making a follow-up piece, *The Beginning*, working with Manchester-based artist Nicki Hobday.
-He's also currently working on a collaboration with London-based artist Phoebe Walsh called Cat in Hell which collides Andrew Lloyd Webber’s *Cats* with Goethe’s *Faust*.
+He's also currently working on a collaboration with London-based artist Phoebe Walsh called *Cat in Hell* which collides Andrew Lloyd Webber’s *Cats* with Goethe’s *Faust*.

-He has toured nationally with various shows and has received commissions, platforms and development opportunities from Theatre Writing Partnership (Nottingham), greenroom (Manchester), Hatch (Nottingham) and Compass Live Art Festival (Leeds).
+He has toured nationally with various shows and has received commissions, platforms and development opportunities from Theatre Writing Partnership (Nottingham), greenroom & hÅb (Manchester), Hatch (Nottingham) and Compass Live Art Festival (Leeds).
 He is currently being mentored by New Perspectives (Nottingham).

 ####Website